-We have based our calculation of the percentage of beneficial ownership prior to this offering on 168,068,784 shares of our common stock outstanding as of March 31, 2020, which includes 161,155,827 shares of our common stock resulting from the automatic conversion of all outstanding shares of our convertible preferred stock into our common stock immediately prior to the completion of this offering, as if this conversion had occurred as of March 31, 2020.
-We have based our calculation of the percentage of beneficial ownership after this offering on shares of our common stock outstanding immediately after the completion of this offering, assuming no exercise by the underwriters of their option to purchase additional shares.
-We have deemed shares of our common stock subject to stock options or warrants that are currently exercisable or exercisable within 60 days of March 31, 2020, to be outstanding and to be beneficially owned by the person holding the stock option for the purpose of computing the percentage ownership of that person.
+We have based our calculation of the percentage of beneficial ownership prior to this offering on 17,348,338 shares of our common stock outstanding as of June 30, 2020, which includes 16,572,935 shares of our common stock resulting from the automatic conversion of all outstanding shares of our convertible preferred stock into our common stock immediately prior to the completion of this offering, as if this conversion had occurred as of June 30, 2020.
+We have based our calculation of the percentage of beneficial ownership after this offering on 26,107,305 shares of our common stock outstanding immediately after the completion of this offering, assuming no exercise by the underwriters of their option to purchase additional shares and excluding any potential purchases pursuant to the directed share program in this offering.
+In addition, certain of our existing stockholders who are affiliated with certain of our directors have expressed an interest in purchasing up to approximately \$45.0 million of shares of our common stock in this offering at the initial public offering price.
+However, because these indications of interest are not binding agreements or commitments to purchase, the underwriters may determine to sell more, less or no shares in this offering to any or all of these entities, or any or all of these entities may determine to purchase more, less or no shares in this offering.
+The following table does not reflect any potential purchases by these stockholders, which purchases, if any, will increase the percentage of shares owned after the offering of such stockholders from that set forth in the table below.
+The underwriters will receive the same underwriting discount on any shares purchased by these entities as they will on any other shares sold to the public in this offering.
+We have deemed shares of our common stock subject to stock options or warrants that are currently exercisable or exercisable within 60 days of June 30, 2020, to be outstanding and to be beneficially owned by the person holding the stock option for the purpose of computing the percentage ownership of that person.
+We did not deem these shares outstanding, however, for the purpose of computing the percentage ownership of any other person.